unlaunch/documentation/_docs/sdks/sdk-keys.md

 Each environment in your project has a unique SDK key.
 For enhanced security, we generate three different SDK keys belonging to one of the following categories:

 - **Server Keys** - Can access all feature flags.
 Use only within applications that run on your own Cloud or servers.
 - **Mobile / App Keys** - Can access all feature flags (at this time.)
-Use this key in mobile application such as Android or iOS SDKs.
+Use this key in mobile applications such as Android or iOS using Unlaunch SDKs.
 - **Browser / Public Keys** - Very limited access.
 This key is considered public and you can embed in client-side SDKs like React or Angular.

 #### Where to find Unlaunch SDK Keys?